 Release Date: July 26, 2019

 Developer: Arkane Studios, MachineGames

 Wolfenstein has always been a series where players can become the ultimate supersoldier, and defeat the high-tech futuristic Nazis.
 Well this game is definitely no different except with the fact you’re playing as the two daughters of BJ Blazcowicz.
-Well with all of the new features that Young Blood adds along with a full co-op campaign, does everything hold up in this short new spinoff?
+Well with all of the new features that Young Blood adds along with a full co-op campaign, does everything hold up in Wolfenstein: Youngblood?
 We at Gaming Instincts will tell you what we think.

 A Good, but Short Story

 The game takes place around 19 years after the events of Wolfenstein II: The New Colossus.
 America is mostly free of Nazi control and BJ Blazcowicz and his family are living out in Texas with his wife and two twin daughters, Jess and Soph.
 Well after BJ goes missing for unknown reasons, the twins and their friend Abby found clues leading them to the Nazi Occupied Paris.
 Confident that their father has to be there, the sisters arrive and decide to help the French Resistance in order to find him.